WebOrigami/docs/src/content/concepts/tutorial.md

 <span class="tutorialStep"></span> Switch to tree diagram window and refresh it to see the updated site structure.

 Your site now includes both real and virtual files.
-You can continue to grow this tree into your final About Us site.
+You've now seen all the major concepts necessary to build the main areas of your About Us site.

 ## Create a virtual folder of thumbnails

-You've now seen all the major concepts necessary to build the actual About Us site.
-Let's start by using what you've seen of the `@map` function to create small thumbnail images for each team member.
+Let's use what you've seen of the `@map` function to create small thumbnail images for each team member.

 <span class="tutorialStep"></span> View the images in the `src/images` folder, which contains a few full-size images.
 Each person in `teamData.yaml` identifies one of these sample images as a profile photo.

-For each full-size image, you will want to produce a corresponding thumbnail image that will appear on the index page.
-Instead of using an image-editing app to create a real folder of thumbnail images, you can create a virtual folder of thumbnail images on demand using a map.
+For each full-size image, you want to produce a corresponding thumbnail image that will appear on the index page.
+Instead of using an image-editing app to create a real folder of thumbnail images, you can create a virtual folder of thumbnail images on demand using an Origami map.

-In this case, the file `src/thumbnail.js` contains a small JavaScript function which, given the binary data for an image, invokes an image-editing library to generate a new image at a smaller size.
+In this case, the file `src/thumbnail.js` contains a small JavaScript function which, given the data for an image, invokes an image-editing library to generate a new image at a smaller size.
 This `thumbnail` function is a one-to-one transformation.
-You're going to use a map to apply that `thumbnail` function as a many-to-many transformation.
+You're going to use a map to apply that `thumbnail.js` function as a many-to-many transformation.

-One question: In the `@tree/map` formula above, you passed `name` to `greet` — but what should you pass to the `thumbnail` function?
-You want to transform an entire image, not some specific field that belongs to it.

-**Example:** To pass an entire value being mapped, you can use an underscore on its own: `_`
+In the `@tree/map` formula above, you passed `_/name` to `greet` — but what should you pass to `thumbnail.js`?
+To pass an entire value being mapped, you can use an underscore on its own: `_`

 ```
 mapped = @tree/map(tree, =someFunction.js(_))
 ```

 <span class="tutorialStep"></span> **Try it:** Switch to the Glitch editor window.
 In `site.ori`, update the `public` folder to define a new virtual subfolder called `thumbnails`.
-Using the `team` formula as a model, define `thumbnails` with a formula that uses the `@map/values` function.
+Using the `team` formula as a model, define `thumbnails` with a formula that uses the `@tree/map` function.
 Use the `images` folder as the set of things to map and the `thumbnail.js` function as the one-to-one transformation.
 Pass an underscore (`_`) to the `thumbnail.js` function to give it the full image data.

 <reveal-solution>